 Trust and power.

-BLOG: How can the energy sector empower consumers and earn their trust?…
+BLOG: How can energy companies empower consumers and earn back their trust?…

 Energy has, for a long time, felt like something done to the consumer, rather than for them.